LETTER FROM SUPERINTENDENT

 Upon documentation of the fifth (5) unexcused absence, the parent or guardian of the child shall:

 a.
-Failure to appear at the school conference and/or to appear at the Early Warning Truancy Prevention Program shall result in the filing of a complaint/petition against the parent under Code of Alabama (1975), § 16-28-12 (failure to cooperate), or a truancy petition against the child, whichever is appropriate.
+Failure to appear at the Early Warning Truancy Prevention Program shall result in the filing of a complaint/petition against the parent under Code of Alabama (1975), § 16-28-12 (failure to cooperate), or a truancy petition against the child, whichever is appropriate.

 b.
 Parents and/or guardians may only participate in the Early Warning Truancy Prevention Program once; subsequent acts of truancy may result in the filing of a complaint/petition with the court system.